ManuelNeumann/MNLpred/README.md

 all observed values that informed the model.
 Therefore the function takes these more detailed steps:

-1. For all (complete) cases \(n\) predictions are computed based on their observed independent values and the \(n\) sets of coefficients.
+1. For all (complete) cases n predictions are computed based on their observed independent values and the n sets of coefficients.
-2. Next the predicted values of all observations for each simulation are averaged.
+2. Next, the predicted values of all observations for each simulation are averaged.
 3. Take the mean and the quantiles of the simulated predicted probabilities (same as above).